Last Updated on May 20, 2022

 You can read more about what I bought in bulk at Rainbow here.

 Melt your beeswax, almond oil, and cocoa butter in a double broiler.
-Once they’ve melted add the vitamin e, a natural preservative and excellent for nourishing skin.
+Once they’ve melted, add the vitamin e which is a natural preservative and excellent for nourishing the skin.

-In the base of a blender add your water.
-Once my roses are in bloom, I think I will use rose water next time.
-Once the water is blending slowly stream in your oils.
+In the base of a blender, add the water.
+Once the water is blending, slowly stream in your oils.
 You’re creating an emulsion.